cs4241-21a/final_project/README.md

 A large portion of our server code is dedicated to validating pawn and wall placements.
 Because walls in Quoridor sit in between grid spaces, we had to come up with our own methods for checking blockages, calculating legal movements, and pathfinding (to satisfy Quoridor's rule that there must always be a path between each pawn and the side of the board they're trying to reach).

+### Instructions
+Two players (or just two browser tabs) are needed to run the game.
+Go to http://final-project-group-5.glitch.me/ to load the first client.
+The first client will provide a "join" link - open it on another device/window to start the second client and begin playing.
+(If either of these steps doesn't work, close all Quoridor windows and try again.)

+You only need your mouse to play.
+On your turn, select what you want to do (move your pawn, place a horizontal wall, or place a vertical wall) above the board, then click on the board to make your move.
+If you try to make an invalid move, a warning will be displayed under the board.

 ### Libraries
 - Node.js
     - Server code; manages game sessions and validates input from the client to prevent cheating